nasa/simplegrid/README.rst

 i/o, and coincident edge detection.

-Grid point location data are specified in decimal longitude and latitude, with resulting MITgcm grids data in units of meters.
+Grid point location data are specified in decimal longitude and latitude, with resulting MITgcm grid data in units of meters.

 Installation: